-Before joining MinterEllisonRuddWatts, Scott worked at Bracewell LLP in Houston, Texas, where he gained extensive experience advising public and private energy companies, banks, and private equity firms on energy transactions, project financing, and joint development arrangements for major energy projects.
+Before joining MinterEllisonRuddWatts, Scott worked at Bracewell LLP in Houston, advising energy companies, banks, and private equity firms on transactions, project financing, and joint development arrangements for major energy projects.
 His global perspective allows him to bring world-class insights and strategies to New Zealand’s infrastructure and energy sectors.

-Licensed in New Zealand, New York, and Texas, Scott holds a Master of Laws (Energy, Environment & Arbitration) from the University of Texas.
-He is committed to supporting the growth of New Zealand’s energy transition and enabling the delivery of infrastructure that creates climate and nature-positive outcomes.
+Scott holds a Master of Laws (Energy, Environment & Arbitration) from the University of Texas and is committed to supporting New Zealand’s energy transition and enabling infrastructure that creates climate and nature-positive outcomes.

 Career highlights